 This a video from my Instagram of one of the many variations of the Spine Segmentation Stretch I teach.
 This is different to the spinal exercise I teach below.

-After some testing and upgrades I have found this practice very powerful for myself and my students, which is why it found it’s place in the Big 7 Stretches I teach in the Embodied Flexibility program and in the Tension Release Technique.
+After some testing and upgrades I have found this practice very powerful for myself and my students, which is why it found it's place in the Big 7 Stretches I teach in the Embodied Flexibility program (included in Physical Freedom Academy).

 These steps are general and basic guidelines.